shamansir/rpd/docs/sections/api.md

 #### `Rpd.nodetype(type, definition)`

-Register a new type of the nodes, so you, or the user, may easily create instances of this type with the help of `patch.addNode`.
+Register a new type of the nodes, so you, or the user, may easily create instances of this type with the help of `patch.addNode` or using some other interface.

 So you may define once that all the nodes of your type have two inlets and one outlet, which channel types they have, and how the node processes data, and then create 300 instances of this node type, when you really want.

-NB: Please note that user may in any case extend the instance with own definition, add or remove inlets/outles and modify properties.
+NB: Please note that user may in any case extend the instance with own definition using `patch.addNode(type, definition)` method, add or remove inlets/outles and modify properties.
 You should not care too much about that or even you need not care at all, but in some rare cases that could be important.

 The new `type` name should be in the form `toolkit/typename`.
 For example, there could be nodes with the types `util/bang`, `util/color`, `blender/render`, `animatron/player`, `processing/color`, `processing/sketch` etc. Prefer one word for the type name when possible, or join several words with dash symbol `-`, when it's really not.